Red tape and reluctant tenants have closed some of China’s best historical buildings to the public

 Wang tells TWOC that there have been rumors that occupants will be evicted from Tieshizi Hutong, turning the main mansion into a museum, for at least 40 years, “but the longer they wait, the less they can afford it; I’m afraid it’ll never happen now.”

 Contacted for comment, Norman Lee was adamant that private ownership is essential for guaranteeing the future of these relics, which has typically been the case for heritage property in the West.
 “Only then is there an incentive to take care of the property…my goal is to run [Xiang Yuan] as a private home with a private museum for my piano collection, but if that becomes too difficult, I will just maintain it as is and take care of that,” he said.
 This isn’t, however, a reachable goal for most properties in China, even if the original private owners could be found; the prospects of gathering documentation lost in the revolution, and simply running the years-long bureaucratic gauntlet, are daunting.
-“Most families choose not to claim their property.”
+“Most families choose not to claim their property,” he said.

 But nobody quite knows who else has a claim either.
 As TWOC leaves Tieshizi Hutong, a security guard warily eyes a tour guide who is approaching the gates, lecturing a group of schoolchildren on the “March 18 Incident.”
-“I’ll allow it this one time,” he says, and points to an imaginary line a few meters past the threshold.
+“I’ll allow it this one time,” he eventually says, and points to an imaginary line a few meters past the threshold.
 “Do not step past this point.”

 It’s difficult to estimate the total number of occupied landmarks in China, as only the Beijing municipal government appears to have kept close tallies.
 The following examples from Chinese media remind us that people can feel at home just about anywhere.